-It’ll be hard to have not heard of Berghaus, one of the old-school outdoor brands, but also one that has had a resurgence over the last few years.
+The Berghaus Sky Hiker is a no-frills waterproof jacket that's designed to be a great all-rounder.
+Almost everyone has heard of Berghaus; it's one of the old-school outdoor brands, but also one that has had a resurgence over the last few years.
 Keenly priced but well designed, Berghaus clothing usually does what it says on the tin – so is the Berghaus Sky Hiker Waterproof Jacket up to the usual standard?
 Does it do enough to stand out amongst the rest of today's best waterproof jackets?
+We tested out to find out.
 Read on for our full Berghaus Sky Hiker Waterproof Jacket review.

 Berghaus Sky Hiker Waterproof Jacket review: design